QueensGambit/CrazyAra/README.md

 Instructions can be found in the [wiki](https://github.com/QueensGambit/CrazyAra-Engine/wiki/Compile-instructions-for-Windows).

 ## Libraries
-The following libraries are used to run CrazyAra:
+The following libraries are used to run _CrazyAra_:

 * [**Multi Variant Stockfish**](https://github.com/ddugovic/Stockfish): Stockfish fork specialized to play chess and some chess variants
 	* Used for move generation and board representation as a replacement for [python-chess](https://github.com/niklasf/python-chess).